 With their power to create a sense of proximity and empathy, photographs have long been a crucial means of exchanging ideas between peoples across the globe.
 This book explores the role of photography in shaping ideas about race and difference from the 1840s to the 1948 Declaration of Human Rights.

 Anthropology & Photography is a new open-access publication series edited by the RAI Photography Committee.
-Emerging from the international conference of the same name organized by the RAI at…Continue
+Emerging from the international conference of the same name organized by the RAI at the…Continue

 Added by Michael Pritchard on May 29, 2016 at 12:22 — No Comments

 This one-day international symposium, held at the V&A, London, will explore Paul Strand’s breakthrough pictures, his experiments with film in the 20’s and 40’s beside significant place projects conceived as books from Ghana to the Hebrides.
-Speakers include Peter Barberie, The Brodsky Curator…Continue
+Speakers include Peter Barberie, The Brodsky Curator of…Continue

 Added by Michael Pritchard on May 29, 2016 at 11:40 — No Comments